coderatio/exclusible/README.md

 ![Architecture Diagram](https://i.imgur.com/erkLB4k.png)

 ### Problem
-When building solutions, it's good to understand the underlying problem.
+When building software solutions, it's good to understand the underlying problem.
-This understanding helps in building resilient and effective solutions that's easy to use, maintain and scale.
+This understanding enable us to build resilient and effective applications that are easy to use, maintain and scale.

-For this task, I see a problem with administrators of a system finding it difficult to update rates and let this change be shown to users immediately.
+For this technical task, I see a problem with administrators of a system finding it difficult to update rates and let user be aware of these changes in realtime.
-I also see a rigid existing way of updating rates on a system, and it needs to be better.
+I also see an existing pattern of updating rates on a system that needs to be better.

 ### Solution
+For a task like, I'm tasked with the responsibility to provide a solution.
+And here are a few steps I'm taking.
 - Service that stream live rates from CoinmarketCap or Kraken Exchange
-- A service that shares these rates with another users where user data is stored
+- A service that shares these rates with another services where users' information are stored
 - A service that gets notified of new rates
 - A service that provides an endpoint for admin to add spread to exchange rate
 - Websocket with subscription for Exchange rate on the FE (connecting to external API or websocket)

-Looking at the itemized solutions above, we could solve the assumped problems highlighted.
+These solutions are my assumptions and not what may seem!!

 ### Technologies
 For every problem given to an engineer, there will be tools needed to help them solve those problems.